eProsima/vulcanexus/docs/rst/tutorials/core/deployment/keys/filtered_topic_keys.rst

         Your browser does not support the video tag.
     </video>

-Even in a late-joining scenario, the controller node will receive the latest data of the sensors that meet the filter criteria at the moment it joins the application, which could be crucial depending on the type of the real application.
+Even in a late-joining scenario, the controller node will receive the latest data of the sensors that meet the filtering criteria at the moment it joins the application, which could be crucial depending on the type of the real application.

 Overall, the combination of topic instances with a content filter topic offers significant benefits in terms of data efficiency, scalability, adaptability and resource optimization.
 By leveraging these capabilities, *Vulcanexus* applications can efficiently manage and distribute data in complex distributed environments.
 These and further benefits can be explored in :ref:`benefits_of_topic_keys`.
+Also, for additional materials regarding the topic content filter, please refer to the :doc:`Content Filtering Subscription Tutorial <../../../../../ros2_documentation/source/Tutorials/Demos/Content-Filtering-Subscription>`.